hauva69/pgn4web/chrome-extension/README.txt

 Beta and development versions:

-test new functionality with the beta and development versions of Google Chrome changing manifest.json to background.html?beta or background.html?development update other parts of manifest.json as needed.
+test new functionality with the beta and development versions of Google Chrome: change manifest.json to "background.html?beta" or "background.html?development" update other parts of manifest.json as needed.